-2014 onwards. most economies preserved their easy monetary policy stances.
-In advanced economies, the US ended its asset purchase program at the end of October 2014 owing to economic recovery and improvements in the labor market.
-Although
+From 2014 onwards, most economies preserved their easy monetary policy stances.
+In advanced economies, the US ended its asset purchase program at the end of October 2014 owing to economic recovery and

 Chart 2.7 Global headline inflation indices

 Note: Figures for 2015 are IHS estimates.
 Sources: Official websites of the selected economies and IHS (2015/5/15).